nghaffari/nghaffari.github.io/_projects/2_project.md

 <div class="caption">
     A probability (left) and quantile (right) average (red distribution) over two Gaussian distributions with different means (yellow bell curves).
 </div>
+We may prefer one or the other, depending on the application of interest.
+In a nutshell, probability averaging is useful when input probability distributions represent *different* portions of the same phenomenon, and quantile averaging makes the most sense when input probability distributions are modeling the *same* portion of the same phenomenon.
+In the image above, assume each Gaussian input is a distribution from a sensor measuring a feature, something like equipment temperature.
+The following two scenarios apply to probability and quantile averaging respectively.

+**Scenario 1**: Imagine one sensor is a daytime temperature sensor and the other a nighttime sensor.
+Then here we prefer the probability average, as each sensor is measuring a separate part of the full distribution, i.e. the full day-night distribution is truly bimodal, and each sensor catches one mode.

+**Scenario 2**: Imagine each sensor runs all day, and is on average unbiased, but there is some noise in the mean value of each distribution.
+In this case we prefer quantile averaging as each sensor is measuring the same phenomenon but has its own noise, i.e. the full distribution is truly unimodal.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}